Small Groups and Life Groups

 On the alternate weeks (2nd, 4th & 5th) Life Groups meet in individual homes around Truro.
 These smaller meetings are more informal and give a chance to share more openly.
 Individual prayer requests can be shared and God's word applied to the details of life.

-For more information about Life Groups in Truro contact our curate James Hills.
+For more information about Life Groups in Truro contact THE CHURCH OFFICE.

 Small groups at All Hallows